By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Today it is one of Japan’s Meiji Industrial Revolution sites, inscribed on the UNESCO World Heritage list.
 For now, you can’t set foot on the island because of the damage by a typhoon, but you can get close by boat and admire from a safe distance.

 How to get there: Several companies offer Battleship Island tours.
-If you book with Klook, the meet up is at Gunkanjima Digital Museum.
+The usual meet up is at Gunkanjima Digital Museum.
 Nearest station is Oura Cathedral Station.

 RESERVE A SLOT HERE!